Resolve conflicts

 The sales.customers table moves to the Local changes section with the Modify change type.

-2. In the Local changes section, select the checkbox next to the table, write a comment, and then select Commit.
+2. In the Local changes section, select the item, enter a commit comment, then click Commit.

 Dev1 - Conflicts: Local Changes

-1. In the Conflicts section, select the checkboxes next to the production.categories and production.brands tables and select Get Remote.
+1. In the Conflicts section, select the checkboxes next to the production.categories and production.brands tables and click Get Remote.

 Dev1 - Conflicts: Get Remote